justwawre/Alex/programming/CSAPP.md

 file by mapping pages in the virtual address space to page-sized chunks of the executable file.
 Finally, the loader jumps to the _start address, which eventually calls the application’s main routine.
 Aside from some header information, there is no copying of data from disk to memory during loading.
 The copying is deferred until the CPU references a mapped virtual page, at which point the operating system automatically transfers the page from disk to memory using its paging mechanism

+## objdump
+Can display all of the information in an object file.
+Its most useful function is disassembling the binary instructions in the .text section.

 # chp 8 virtual memory
 ## virtual address
 With virtual addressing, the CPU accesses main memory by generating a virtual address (VA), which is converted to the appropriate physical address before being sent to main memory.
 The task of converting a virtual address to a physical one is known as address translation.
 Like exception handling, address translation requires close cooperation between the CPU hardware and the operating system.
 Dedicated hardware on the CPU chip called the memory management unit(MMU)translates virtual addresses on the fly, using a lookup table (TLB????) stored in main memory whose contents are managed by the operating system.